shovelingpig/ca-pa1/README.md

 ## Background: Run-length Encoding

 Run-length encoding (RLE) is a form of lossless data compression in which runs of data (sequences in which the same data value occurs in many consecutive data elements) are stored as a single data value and count, rather than as the original run.
-This is most efficient on data that contains may such runs, for example simple graphic images such as icons, line drawings, and animations.
-For files that do not have may runs, RLE could increase the file size.
+This is most efficient on data that contains many such runs, for example simple graphic images such as icons, line drawings, and animations.
+For files that do not have many runs, RLE could increase the file size.
 For more details on RLE, please refer to https://en.wikipedia.org/wiki/Run-length_encoding.

 ## Our Simplified Run-length Encoding